tpronk/somef-demo-repo/README.md

 # Documentation
 Where to find additional documentation about a software component.

+# Download
+Download instructions included in the repository.

 # Executable notebook
 Here you find a non-functioning executable notebook in Jupyter on top of Binder: https://mybinder.org/dummy-notebook

+# FAQ
+Frequently asked questions about a software component

 # Identifier
 Copied from the [deeprank2 repo](https://github.com/DeepRank/deeprank2)